jignesh8992/jignesh8992/README.md

 I am a senior android developer.
 I love programming and traveling.

-I have the passion and curiosity required to learn New Things In Android Technology, Habitually writes articles about Android Development For Android community
+I have the passion and curiosity required to learn New Things In Android Technology, Habitually coding about Android Development For Android community